Lala0419/star-trek-app-demo/README.md

 ## Lessons Learned:

-I was able to learn much more about API by creating one myself.
-Learned how to use postman to check my progress as well as how to deploy the file to Heroku which took me a while to succeed.
+I was able to learn much more about using APIs by creating one myself.
+Learned how to use postman to test my APIs as well as how to deploy my files to Heroku.

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments